Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Experimental Results

-The results presented in Sections \ref{ss:conversion}, \ref{ss:benchmarks} and \ref{ss:url}\footnote{\review[T]{Due to memory requirements, t}he setup \replace[details ]{}for the genotype imputation case-study differ\review{s} and \replace[are]{is} defined locally in the section.} were collected using a single thread of an Intel i7-4790 CPU @ 3.60GHz with 16 GB of RAM, 64 GB of swap area, running Ubuntu 18.04.5, with GCC 9.4.0.
-We use the E3 framework (commit \#9fb718f) with SEAL 3.3.2 as underlying FHE library, and we set the encryption parameters as: polynomial degree $n = 2^{15}$\review{, as it provides the largest noise budget for encrypted computation,} and plaintext modulus $t = 2^{16}+1$, as this is the smallest $t$ that enables batching for the chosen $n$. \review{While a smaller $t$ would provide less noisy homomorphic operations, virtually all practical FHE applications rely on efficient utilization of batching.
-Nevertheless, although $t=2$ does not enable batching on BFV, we also test it on the benchmarks (Section \ref{ss:benchmarks}) since some homomorphic gates are simpler in modulo 2.} The remaining parameters are automatically defined by SEAL given the required security level of 128 bits.
+The results presented in Section \ref{s:results} were collected using a single thread (Sections \ref{ss:conversion} and \ref{ss:benchmarks}) and 24 threads (Section \ref{sss:genotype}) of an Intel Xeon Silver 4214R CPU @ 2.40GHz with 24 cores and 1 TB of memory running on RHEL 7.9, with GCC 7.3.1.
+We use the E3 framework (commit \#9fb718f) with SEAL 3.3.2 \cite{seal} as underlying FHE library, and BFV as the encryption scheme.
+We set the encryption parameters as: polynomial degree $n = 2^{15}$, as it provides the largest noise budget for encrypted computation, and plaintext modulus $t = 2^{16}+1$, as this is the smallest $t$ that enables batching for the chosen $n$.
+While a smaller $t$ would provide less noisy homomorphic operations, virtually all practical FHE applications rely on efficient utilization of batching.
+Nevertheless, although $t=2$ does not enable batching on BFV, we also test it on the benchmarks (Section \ref{ss:benchmarks}) since some homomorphic gates are simpler in modulo 2.
+The remaining parameters are automatically defined by SEAL given the required security level of 128 bits.